mongodb/vault-plugin-secrets-mongodbatlas/README.md

-# Vault Plugin: MongoDB Atlas Secrets Backend
+# Vault Plugin: MongoDB Atlas Secrets Engine

 This is a Secrets engine to be used with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin generates unique, ephemeral datababase user credentials and programmatic API keys.

-**Please note**: We take Vault's security and our users' trust very seriously.
+**Please note**: Hashicorp takes Vault's security and their users' trust very seriously, as does MongoDB.

 If you believe you have found a security issue in Vault or with this plugin, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com) and contact MongoDB